FinDaGardiner/sem/README.md

-robbie g is really cool
+robbie g is a wee man